-Within developed capitalist countries, (in the US, Europe and US) the attack on the welfare state had started long before the crisis.
+Within developed capitalist countries, (in the US, Europe and UK) the attack on the welfare state had started long before the crisis.
 The crisis has also generated an ideological offensive against the poor and benefit claimants, who are increasingly demonized and stereotyped as ‘welfare dependents’ which reinforces policies of means testing and conditionality.
 There was retreat on the satisfaction of needs socially and the responsibility for the provision of housing, health and education was gradually transformed from social to individual.
 The crisis has accelerated and deepened this process, while poverty has been undoubtedly exacerbated.
-In developing countries such as Latin America (Bolivia, Venezuela and Ecuador) some of the left wing Governments have developed anti-poverty programmes and for the first time the poor have had a voice within the political process.
-There are questions about how welfare programmes are being sustained financially and politically and what the future holds for them.
+In developing countries such as Latin America (Bolivia, Venezuela and Ecuador) some of the left wing governments have developed anti-poverty programmes and for the first time the poor have had a voice within the political process.
+Recent political changes signal a reversal of this evolution and there are questions about what the future holds for these welfare programmes.

 The panel is calling for papers which treat issues in the following topics: